go-gitea/gitea/docs/content/installation/on-cloud-provider.en-us.md

 To deploy Gitea to Vultr, have a look at the [Vultr Marketplace](https://www.vultr.com/marketplace/apps/gitea).

-## DigitalOcean

-[DigitalOcean](https://www.digitalocean.com) has Gitea as droplet in their marketplace.

-To deploy Gitea to DigitalOcean, have a look at the [DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/gitea).

 ## Linode

 [Linode](https://www.linode.com/) has Gitea as an app in their marketplace.